-- b. [there was a defect or insufficiency due to the railroad's negligence in its (cars) (engines) (appliances) (machinery) (track) (roadbed) (works) (boats) (wharves) (or) (other equipment).] - [3] The plaintiff further claims that one or more of the alleged violations of the Act caused, or contributed to cause, his injury and damages. - [4] The railroad [denies that it violated the Federal Employers' Liability Act as claimed by the plaintiff] [or] [and] [denies that the plaintiff was in the zone of danger of physical harm] [or] [and] [denies that the (plaintiff) (decedent) was engaged in the course of his employment for the railroad at the time of the alleged occurrence]. - [5] [The railroad further denies any violation of the Act caused, or contributed to cause, any of the alleged emotional injuries.] - [6] [The railroad further denies that the plaintiff (was emotionally injured) (or) sustained damages (to the extent claimed).] - [7] [The railroad claims that the (plaintiff) (decedent) was contributorily negligent (in that) (in one or more of the following respects):]
+- b. [there was a defect or insufficiency due to the railroad's negligence in its (cars) (engines) (appliances) (machinery) (track) (roadbed) (works) (boats) (wharves) (or) (other equipment).] - [3] The plaintiff further claims that his injury and damages resulted in whole or in part from one or more of the alleged violations of the Act. - [4] The railroad [denies that it violated the Federal Employers' Liability Act as claimed by the plaintiff] [or] [and] [denies that the plaintiff was in the zone of danger of physical harm] [or] [and] [denies that the (plaintiff) (decedent) was engaged in the course of his employment for the railroad at the time of the alleged occurrence]. - [5] [The railroad further denies that any of the alleged emotional injuries resulted, in whole or in part, from any violation of the Act.] - [6] [The railroad further denies that the plaintiff (was emotionally injured) (or) sustained damages (to the extent claimed).] - [7] [The railroad claims that the (plaintiff) (decedent) was contributorily negligent (in that) (in one or more of the following respects):]